 We want to contribute to a transparent and open environment in the world of science and research.
 Here’s how SciFlow follows the ideology of Open Science.

 SciFlow enables teams of researchers to access the same version of an article in one place, at all times.
 This makes writing collaboratively and giving feedback easily possible.
 SciFlow is easy-to-use and requires no special prerequisite skills, a crucial factor in interdisciplinary collaboration.

 SciFlow supports the publishing of articles in Open Access Journals, Pre-Print Archives and the secondary publication at your institution.
 When SciFlow publishes articles in the future (like OpenD), we commit ourselves that they will be openly accessible fo all.

 SciFlow does not apply an own format, but saves all data in an open HTML file, to which you have access at all times.

 SciFlow uses Open Source components and actively contributes developments back to the community.
 Part of our Road Map for the future is to make the writing and publishing components of SciFlow fully Open Source (like OpenD).

 The most important advantage for researchers is SciFlow’s ability to handle all tasks that come with publishing research efficiently on one platform.
 The effort required to publish is reduced and researchers have more time to focus on research.
 Additionally, all published texts are openly available.

-What is the difference from Platforms like Overleaf and Authorea?
+What is the difference compared to platforms like Overleaf and Authorea?